Renewable Energy Purchasing

 Georgetown bought RECs equivalent to 129 percent of its electricity use in the year ending in July 2016.
 By exceeding 100 percent renewable power, Georgetown supports clean electricity both on and off campus.
 To maximize the effectiveness of these RECs in driving renewable energy adoption, Georgetown purchases RECs that have been certified by Green-e.

-Clean energy adoption at Georgetown goes beyond REC purchases, and includes improving building energy efficiency, engaging people to conserve energy, and even installing solar panels on the roof of six historic townhouses.
-In fiscal year 2014, Georgetown saved 500,000 kWh of energy, cutting carbon emissions by 3,400 metric tons of CO2 – equivalent to taking more than 700 cars off the road.
+Clean energy adoption at Georgetown goes beyond REC purchases, and includes improving building energy efficiency, engaging people to conserve energy, and even installing solar on the roof of six historic townhouses.
+In fiscal year 2014, Georgetown saved 500,000 kWh of energy, which is equivalent to taking more than 700 cars off the road.